ilonaand/nodejs2022Q4-service/README.md

     - Run npm run docker:start to start the containers

-    - Run npm run docker:test to run the e2e tests inside the docker
+    - Run npm run docker:test:auth to run the e2e tests inside the docker

-    - Run npm run docker:scan:server to scan the application for vulnerabilities

-    - Run npm run docker:scan:db to scan the database for vulnerabilities
+    - Run npm run test:auth to run the e2e tests

     - The application is running on port 4000

     - The postgres database is running on port 5432

-    - PGAdmin is running on port 5050